mokshaproject/moksha/docs/main/Features.rst

 engines, or even forward/backward-chaning rule-driven expert systems.

-Moksha also provides a simple yet powerful API for creating :doc:`DataStreamers` that can do basically anything at anytime.
+Moksha also provides a simple yet powerful API for creating :doc:`Producers` that can do basically anything at anytime.
 It allows for the easy scripting of periodic tasks such as fetching data, polling resources, warming caches, sending notifications, analyzing databases, etc.  For example, Moksha provides a :doc:`FeedStream`, that automatically handles fetching,